 Juvenile Dolly Varden were retained from Lower Competition Creek from 2015-2017 for whole body element concentration (cadmium, lead, selenium, zinc, and mercury).
-No fish were retained in 2018 or 2019.
-These data were compared with Dolly Varden collected in Mainstem Red Dog and Anxiety Ridge creeks (Figures 21 to 25) during the same time frames.
-The cadmium, lead, and selenium concentrations were higher in Mainstem Red Dog Creek and the zinc and mercury concentrations were similar (Figures 21 to 25).
+These data were compared with Dolly Varden collected in Mainstem Red Dog and Anxiety Ridge creeks (Figures 21 to 25) during the same time frame.
+Cadmium, selenium, and zinc concentrations were similar in Competition and Anxiety Ridge creeks, and higher in Red Dog Creek.
+Lead was lowest in Competition Creek, highest in Red Dog Creek, and intermediate in Anxiety Ridge Creek.
+Mercury concentrations were similar in Competition and Red Dog creeks, and slightly higher in Anxiety Ridge Creek (Figures 21 to 25).